List of The Inbetweeners characters: Pamela Cooper

 Pamela is Simon's mother.
 She is caring and supportive of him, but her efforts to help are often met by embarrassment and surliness from Simon, who can find her overbearing.
-The details of her sex life are often shared with the boys by Mr. Cooper, which makes Simon feel awkward.
+The details of her sex life are often shared with the boys by Mr Cooper, which makes Simon feel awkward.
 When Simon is being unreasonable, she attempts to reason with him and make the best of things, which usually serves to make him more ill-tempered.

-In "Duke of Edinburgh", Mr. and Mrs. Cooper separate temporarily, which upsets her greatly; when Simon hears about her crying, he describes it as "blubbering" which embarrasses and annoys him.
-However, Mr and Mrs Cooper reconcile by the end of the episode, and according to Will's narration, have noisy sex upstairs whilst the boys are in the front room.
+In "Duke of Edinburgh", Mr and Mrs Cooper separate temporarily, which upsets her greatly; when Simon hears about her crying, he describes it as "blubbering" which embarrasses and annoys him.
+However, Mr and Mrs Cooper reconcile by the end of the episode, and according to Will's narration, have noisy sex upstairs while the boys are in the front room.